okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 ## Overview

-A new user's first impression starts with the registration process, making it a critical aspect to get right.
-Because you're asking a user to give you information for the first time, you need to personalize and streamline the experience.
+A new user's first impression starts with the registration process, which makes it critical to get right.
+Since you're asking a user to provide information for the first time, you need to personalize and streamline the experience.

 Okta's self-service registration lets you configure a custom app or the Okta Homepage for use when users self-register.
 After you configure and enable your self-service registration policy, a sign-up link appears in the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/).
 Users who click this link are directed to a Create Account registration form that is based on your registration policy.